gmihaylov/netsuite-chatgpt-chat/README.md

 ## NetSuite ChatGPT Integration
 - Since version 1.2.0 you can integrate NetSuite with ChatGPT via !givemorecontext magic word
-- You can set template and which transaction fields to be exposed to ChatGPT when calling !givemorecontext in NetSuiteChatGPTChat_UE
+- You can set template and which transaction fields to be exposed to ChatGPT when calling !givemorecontext in NetSuiteChatGPTChat_SL

 ## How to integrate ChatGPT with NetSuite?
 You can integrate / give more context to ChatGPT by exposing sensitive data like transaction number, transaction amount or any other transaction field values.